spencer-hong/tiramisu/README.md

 This library was created for the archive-digestion project.
 Tiramisu is the foundation of the overall dockerized pipeline controlled by Luigi.

+## Most Recent Update (02/18/22)
+Tiramisu has been developed into a full, comprehensive Docker Compose service with an isolated API, NGINX/Gunicorn servers, automatic testing, and a React-based front end.
+This can be seen here: https://github.com/amarallab/tiramisu.
+This is currently a private project in the Amaral Lab.

 ## Installation